 - 1.5 cups oat flour

-Note that these substitutions may require additional leavening, so add 2.5 teaspoons baking powder per cup of flour to compensate.
+These substitutions may require additional leavening, so add 2.5 teaspoons baking powder per cup of flour to compensate.
 These alternatives to white flour will result in a heavier yeast bread product.

-Gluten-free baking is yet another ball game altogether.
-At least it is not as difficult as it was even a decade ago.
-Thanks to the wide spread awareness of the Celiac disease in specific and gluten intolerance in general.
-These days it's not at all difficult to locate gluten-free flours.
 Some of those are amaranth flour, coconut flour, almond flour etc. But the drawback is all-purpose flour can't be simply replaced by these flours.
 Recipes have to be tweaked to get decent results.
 Even ready to use gluten free mix is easily available these days.
 Gluten-free baking along with egg-free is when it gets really complicated.

 Hi